-Nine Months Ended September 30, 2014 2013 \$ change % change National Networks \$ 516,925 \$ 390,135 \$ 126,790 32.5 % International and Other 187,882 44,533 143,349 321.9 Inter-segment eliminations (3,036) (3,279) 243 (7.4) Total \$ 701,771 \$ 431,389 \$ 270,382 62.7 % Percentage of revenues, net 44.8% 37.3%
+Nine Months En ded Sep tember 30, 2014 2013 \$ change % change National Networks \$ 516,925 \$ 390,135 \$ 126,790 32.5 % International and Other 187,882 44,533 143,349 321.9 Inter-segment eliminations (3,036) (3,279) 243 (7.4) Total \$ 701,771 \$ 431,389 \$ 270,382 62.7 % Percentage of revenues, net 44.8% 37.3%

 The increase in the National Networks segment was attributable to increased program rights amortization expense of \$89,190 and an increase of \$37,600 for other direct programming related costs including participation, residuals and development costs.
 The increase in program rights amortization expense is due to our increased investment in owned scripted original series primarily at AMC, WE tv, and SundanceTV.
 Program rights amortization expense for the nine months ended September 30, 2014 includes write-offs of \$16,319 primarily at AMC related to unscripted series and certain pilots based on management's decision to focus on scripted programming.
-Program rights amortization expense for the nine months ended September 30, 2013 included write-offs of \$9,283 based on management's assessment of programming usefulness primarily at SundanceTV as it prepared its programming schedule for transition to a traditional advertising model in September 2013 and to a lesser extent at IFC and AMC related to the assessment of programming usefulness of certain pilot costs.
+Program rights amortization expense for the nine months ended September 30, 2013 included write-offs of \$9,283 based on management's assessment of programming usefulness primarily at SundanceTV as it prepared its programming usefulness of certain pilot costs.
 There may be significant changes in the level of our technical and operating expenses due to content acquisition and/or original programming costs and/or the impact of management's periodic assessment of programming usefulness.
 Such costs will also fluctuate with the level of revenues derived from owned original programming in each period as these costs are amortized based on the film-forecast-computation method.
-As additional competition for programming increases and alternate distribution technologies continue to develop in the industry, costs for content acquisition and original programming may increase.
+As additional programming increases.
 As we continue to increase our investment in original programming, we expect program rights expense to continue to increase for the full year of 2014 over the prior year comparable period.